Skip to content

 Risk Factors

 The current science suggests that several genetic factors may increase the risk of autism in a complex manner.
 People with certain specific genetic conditions such as Fragile X Syndrome and Tuberous Sclerosis are at increased risk for being diagnosed with autism.These two conditions together with hundreds of individually rare genetic causes for autism explain over 30% of cases.
-Therefore, genetic testing may be recommended after a diagnosis of autism.
+Because of this, multiple professional medical societies recommend genetic testing as the standard of care after a diagnosis of autism is made.
 See more on genetic testing from the CDC.

 Certain medications, such as valproic acid and thalidomide, when taken during pregnancy, have been linked with a higher risk of autism as well.2 Having a sibling with autism also increases the likelihood of a child being diagnosed with autism.
 Parents being older at the time of pregnancy is additionally linked with greater risk of autism.
 Vaccines on the other hand have not been shown to increase the likelihood of an autism diagnosis, and race, ethnicity or socioeconomic status does not seem to have a link either.
 Male children tend to be diagnosed with autism more often than those assigned female sex at birth.